Lurker00/DX200-USB-Audio-Release/README.md

 I could make a separate application for this purpose, but it would be waste of time that I can devote for this work.

 ### For hi-res and DSD listeners
 This application switches iBasso DX200 audio processor (XMOS chip) into USB DAC mode, accessible for Android applications, installed on this DX200 itself!
-When **USB Audio for DX200** starts the USB DAC Interface, any compatible Android music player application, that supports and is configured to use a USB DAC, will play bit perfect audio, including DSD!
+When **USB Audio** starts the USB DAC Interface, any compatible Android music player application, that supports and is configured to use a USB DAC, will play bit perfect audio, including DSD!
 For DSD, it supports both Native and DoP modes, and even DoP-encoded PCM formats, e.g. in flac.

 Don't like Mango, or it does not suit your needs?
 Just forget about it, and use other applications, fully utilizing the great hardware of DX200!
-The startup screen of **USB Audio for DX200** has listed compatible applications, along with the required settings.
+The startup screen of **USB Audio** has listed compatible applications, along with the required settings.

 Currently, there are 3 applications, fully compatible with USB Audio:
 * free [HibyMusic](https://play.google.com/store/apps/details?id=com.hiby.music) (a special build is embedded into firmware 2.2.110 Rev.2 and later),